Preparing A Literature Review

 - Please ensure they are fully labelled with accompanying legends at the end of the manuscript after the references section.

-References in this style can be found by clicking on the ‘cite’ button under the article you wish to reference on the search results page on Google Scholar.
+References in this style can be found by clicking on the ‘cite’ button under the article you wish to reference on the search results page on Google Scholar, or by using the relevant style options (Citing Medicine, Vancouver) in citation management plug-ins/applications.

 This section is to acknowledge the work of anyone who contributed with the research but who is not listed as an author.
 This section comes after the conclusion.